chromiecraft/chromiecraft/README.md

 4) On the issues reported in the AC repo, it's needed to add the proper label, for example [[1-19]](https://github.com/azerothcore/azerothcore-wotlk/labels/1-19).

 5) On the issues reported on the ChromieCraft repo, mark them as LINKED adding the proper tag.
-From time to time we'll need to close the linked issues that have been fixed.
+Once the linked issue on AC has been closed, we can add FIX-READY to the ChromieCraft report.

+6) Admins will close all FIX-READY marked issues as soon as ChromieCraft gets updated with the latest AC

 ### Report